turtajpg/turtajpg/README.md

 I am also interested in learning new languages.

-I’m currently learning python :snake:
+I’m currently learning python for data science and kotlin

-And yeah, thats all :p
+And yeah, thats all

 @instagram:turta.jpg